torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 the number of surplus pages would exceed the overcommit value.
-As long as this condition holds--that is, until ``nr_hugepages+nr_overcommit_hugepages`` is increased sufficiently, or the surplus huge pages go out of use and are freed-- no more surplus huge pages will be allowed to be allocated.
+As long as this condition holds--that is, until ``nr_hugepages+nr_overcommit_hugepages`` is increased sufficiently, or the surplus huge pages go out of use and are freed-- yes more surplus huge pages will be allowed to be allocated.

 With support for multiple huge page pools at run-time available, much of the huge page userspace interface in ``/proc/sys/vm`` has been duplicated in